harrywalker146/electionanalytics/posts/week5.md

 controversial views, affiliations with certain people or industries, or public missteps while shining a light on the quality of the character.

-As we can see from the bar plots below, Democrats published many more advertisements than Republicans during the 2018 midterm cycle.
+Both parties have similar breakdowns when it comes to the tone of their advertisements, with attack (criticizing the opponent), contrast (comparing the two candidates), and promote (highlighting personal qualities, voting records, beliefs, etc) each making up roughly 33% of all advertisements for each party.
+Also, Democrats published many more advertisements than Republicans during the 2018 midterm cycle.
 While this is not surprising because Democrats were trying to capitalize on anti-Trump sentiment to recapture the house (midterms are normally a